aaronaftab/pandora/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env` file in the root of the project directory.
-This file will store your sensitive credentials and configuration.
+    Create a `.env` file in the root of the project directory by copying and renaming .env.example.

-    Copy the following template into your `.env` file and replace the placeholder values with your actual credentials and URLs:

-    ```env
+    ```env.example
     # Browserbase Configuration
     BROWSERBASE_API_KEY="your_browserbase_api_key_here"
     BROWSERBASE_PROJECT_ID="your_browserbase_project_id_here"